 [Insert Table 2 here]

 Figure 1 presents the proportion of women and men providing informal care to parents in the nine countries included in the analysis.
-Unilaterally across all countries, a larger proportion of women provide informal care than men, with the largest gender gap seen in Poland (7.0 pp) followed by the Czech Republic (5.4 pp).
-Alternatively, the narrowest gender gap is seen in Germany (1.5 pp), France (2.9 pp) and Bulgaria (2.9 pp).
-As much as 12.6% and 9.4% of middle-aged women provide informal care to a parent in Poland and Czech Republic respectively.
-Informal caregiving is the least reported by women in Germany (4.9%) and France (5.2%) and by men in France (2.3%), Romania (2.9%) and Belgium (2.8%).
+Unilaterally across all countries, a larger proportion of women than men provide informal care, with the largest gender gap seen in Poland (7.0 percentage points (pp)) followed by the Czech Republic (5.4 pp).
+Alternatively, narrowest gender gaps were seen in Germany (1.5 pp), France (2.9 pp) and Bulgaria (2.9 pp).
+12.6% and 9.4% of middle-aged women provide informal care to a parent in Poland and Czech Republic respectively.
+Informal caregiving is reported least frequently by women in Germany (4.9%) and France (5.2%) and by men in France (2.3%), Romania (2.9%) and Belgium (2.8%).

 [Insert Figure 2 here]

-The probability of providing informal care according to gendered views on care by country and gender is seen in Figure 2.
-In nearly all countries, women with inegalitarian care views have a higher probability of providing care compared to those with egalitarian views, with exceptions seen in Bulgaria, Germany, and the Czech Republic.
-The opposite picture is seen for men: in most cases, inegalitarian men are less likely to provide care than their egalitarian counterparts.
-Notable exceptions to this are France, Romania, Poland, and the Czech Republic, where the differences between inegalitarians and egalitarians are either of marginal value or statistically insignificant for men.
+The probability of providing informal care according to gendered views on care by country and sex is seen in Figure 2.
+In nearly all countries, women with inegalitarian care views have a higher probability of providing care compared to those with egalitarian views, with the exception of Bulgaria, Germany, and the Czech Republic.
+The opposite picture is seen for men: in most cases, inegalitarian men are less likely to provide care than are their egalitarian counterparts.
+Notable country exceptions to this are France, Romania, Poland, and the Czech Republic, where the differences between inegalitarians and egalitarians are either of marginal value or statistically insignificant for men.
 What seems clearer is that the gender care gap is widest amongst the inegalitarians within each country.
 Taken together, these results seem to confirm H1.

 [Insert Table 3 here]

-Substantiating this, the interaction term of gender role attitudes and gender in Model 1 (Table 3) shows opposing effects for men and women.
-Egalitarian women are significantly less likely to provide informal care for a parent than inegalitarian women by 2.8 percentage points.
-Conversely, egalitarian men are only marginally more likely to provide informal care to a parent by 0.8 percentage points (significant at 10% level).
-Considering the prevalence of informal care among the sample (7.9 % of women and 3.8 % of men provide care to a parent), the magnitude of these AMEs is quite sizeable.
+Substantiating this, the interaction term of gender role attitudes and sex in Model 1 (Table 3) shows opposite effects for men and women.
+The probability for egalitarian women to provide informal care for a parent is 2.8 percentage points lower than for inegalitarian women.
+Conversely, egalitarian men are only marginally (0.8 percentage points) more likely to provide informal care to a parent (significant at 10% level).
+Considering the prevalence of informal care provision among the sample (7.9 % of women and 3.8 % of men provide care to a parent), the magnitude of these AMEs is quite sizeable.
 These findings hold true, and the results for men become significant at the 5% level, even when views about family being responsible for care are controlled for (Model 2) and the remaining independent variables are included (Model 3).

 [Insert Table 4 here]

-Building on Model 3 and introducing one country-level variable into each model in Models 4 through 7, the AMEs for the interaction between gender and gender role attitudes remain quite stable, both for women and men, whereby egalitarian women are less likely to provide care than inegalitarian women by between 1.5 and 2.0 percentage points, while egalitarian men are more likely to compared to their traditional counterparts by about 1.2 to 1.5 percentage points.
+Building on Model 3 and introducing one country-level variable into each model in Models 4 through 7, the AMEs for the interaction between sex and gender role attitudes remain quite stable, both for women and men, with egalitarian women being less likely to provide care than inegalitarian women by between 1.5 and 2.0 percentage points, and egalitarian men being more likely to do so compared to their traditional counterparts (1.5% to 2%).
 The ICC values of these models indicate that between 4.9% and 8.0% of variation in the probability to provide care can be explained by country-level variation.